ZupIT/beagle-docs/content/en/docs/API/Actions/_index.md

 An action is map key/value with at least a `_beagleAction_` property.
 Its value indicates which action must be performed when the event it is triggered.
 The other properties specify the parameters expected by the indicated action.

-There are several implemented actions on Beagle by default and all of them start with prefix "**beagle:**" and the customized actions start with "**custom:**".
+There are several default implemented actions on Beagle and all of them start with "**beagle:**" prefix and the customized actions start with "**custom:**".

 To learn how to create custom actions, check out [**Beagle's customization section.**](/docs/resources/customization/)